 - Are allergic to aspirin or other pain relievers

-- Have 3 or more drinks that contain alcohol every day
+- Have 3 or more alcoholic drinks every day

 - Have liver or kidney disease